 -

-This feature is available only in Hologres V0.10 and later.
-To check the version of your instance, go to the instance details page in the Hologres management console.
-If your instance is earlier than V0.10, you must upgrade it.
-For more information, see Common upgrade preparation errors or join the Hologres DingTalk group for feedback.
+Hologres V0.10 or later is required.
+To check your instance version, go to the instance details page in the Hologres management console.
+To upgrade, see Common upgrade preparation errors or join the Hologres DingTalk group for support.
 For more information, see How do I get more online support?.

 -